 Organisations should inform data subjects when collecting personal data if one of the purposes of data collection is to anonymise the data for future use.
 If this has not been done, such anonymisation could be considered "further processing" of data for purposes beyond those for which it was originally obtained, which is subject to a number of limitations under the GDPR.
 In other cases, the anonymisation of data will be ancillary to one of the stated purposes for the collection of data, and so will not be problematic.
-For example, if anonymisation is used internally within an organisation when data is being accessed for the purpose for which it was obtained, this anonymisation is not a distinct purpose.
+For example, if anonymisation is used internally within an organisation when data is being accessed for the purpose.